In Trinidad, Christmas is Parang! (video & holiday recipe roundup)

 For more on Daisy Voisin:

-Unlike Daisy, Sharlene Flores was the ambassadress of a new musical hybrid ‘parang soca’.
-Distinguished by English lyrics and a more secular message she put a fresh young face onto the art form.
-I haven’t really heard her much from her since the 80’s, and those songs from my childhood still remain her most popular, becoming local standards.
+Sharlene Flores was another popular parang performer from my youth, she put a fresh young face onto the art form.
+I haven’t really heard her much from her since the 80’s, although I’ve seen a resurgence of sort in recent years.
+Still, these songs from my childhood still remain her most popular, becoming local standards.

 For more on Sharlene Flores:

 In the past 2 decades the lines between carnival soca and parang soca have become increasingly blurred.
-The parang soca of Sharlene Flores’ day seems downright languid compared to the faster rhythms of today’s fete joints. first by melding calypso rhythms to become parang soca, and most recently by incorporating classical Indian rhythms and tonalties to form ‘chutney parang soca’.
+First by melding calypso rhythms to become parang soca, and most recently by incorporating classical Indian rhythms and tonalties to form ‘chutney parang soca’.
 Much like our cuisine, the possibilities for musical fusion seem endless!

-The current Queen of Parang Soca for the past decade or more has definitely been Marcia Miranda!
+The reigning Queen of Parang Soca for over 2 decades has definitely been Marcia Miranda!
 This song brings to mind the roving bands of parang singers (parangderos) that used to be very popular criss-crossing the country.
 You’d welcome them into your home and they would sing in exchange for food and drink.
 Pretty similar to Christmas carollers I suppose.
 I haven’t seen them as much in recent years, but I know that they are still going strong in many communities around the country.
-Unfortunately however, as the below video demonstrates, it seems Marcia’s vistors left with a whole lot more! 😆
+Unfortunately however, as the below video demonstrates, it seems Marcia’s vistors left with a whole lot more!

 So far I have been focusing on the ladies of parang and you would be forgiven if you thought there were no men.
 The fact is that the men in recent years have not been as prominent, however for many decades the Lara Brothers ruled as Parang’s Kings (alongside Daisy’s Queen).